shuped/stochasticRSI/README.md

 # stochasticRSI
-Application to notify when Bitmex stochastic RSI indicators converge
+Application to notify when Bitmex stochastic RSI indicators converge.
+Index is entry point.